shaoner/ziti/docs/api/ziti.md

 <a name="ziti+withTx"></a>
 ### ziti.withTx(fn) ⇒ <code>[Promise](https://github.com/petkaantonov/bluebird)</code>
-Provide a transaction from the pool to the callback starting a transaction It commits the change when the callback returns
+Provide a transaction from the pool to the callback starting a transaction.
+It commits the change when the callback returns.
-If something wrong happens in the callback (exception or a promise rejected) It rollbacks instead
+If something goes wrong in the callback (exception or a promise rejected), it rollbacks instead.

 **Kind**: instance method of <code>[ziti](#ziti)</code>